 Homeowners Overestimate Home Value as much as 150%

-When someone buys a home—probably the biggest investment of their lives—they naturally expect that the home will build equity and grow in value.
-It’s a reasonable expectation to have, after all, but the rate at which that value builds depends on a number of factors: location, neighborhood comps, the home’s age and condition, updates and upgrades, and the state of the current market, to name a few.
+When someone buys a home—probably the biggest investment of their lives—they naturally expect that the house will build equity and grow in value.
+It’s a reasonable expectation to have, after all.
+Still, the rate at which that value builds depends on several factors: location, neighborhood comps, the home’s age and condition, updates and upgrades, and the state of the current market, to name a few.

-Before you read on, make a guess about your home’s current value, compared to its value when you bought it, then continue on, and see if you match the conclusions outlined in the survey results.
+Before you read on, guess your home’s current value compared to when you bought it, then continue on, and see if you match the conclusions outlined in the survey results.

 Now, let’s break down the findings.

 Length of Home Ownership Determines Owner’s Estimates of Home Value

 In brief, he Rocket Homes survey discovered that the more realistic estimates of appreciating home value typically belong to those who have owned their homes for 1-2 years, with the least realistic estimates coming from those who’ve owned less than a year.
 (Side note: We would never recommend selling your home less than a year after buying.
 However, we know that sometimes, there’s no getting around it.)
 Regardless of your situation, staying on top of how your home is increasing in value is important.

 The graph below shows the percentages of homeowners’ overestimates when anticipating home value appreciation.

 Those who owned less than one year estimated the increased value of their home at 10.2%, but the real appreciation rate was only 4.1%—a whopping 150.8% overestimation (based on when the survey was completed).
 On the other hand, those who bought their homes 7-10 years prior estimated a 33.7% increase, with the real appreciation value at 46.6%—a 27.7% underestimation.
 Homeowners who bought 1-2 years before the survey had the most accurate estimations, overestimating by only 19.4% (which is still a lot).